CMaestro23/reading-notes/Code-201/class-05.md

 # 5. Describe two ways you could add spacing around the characters displayed in an h1 element.

 ### by adding margin and padding to the element.

+## Things I want to understand

+### I need to be more versatile with my css and html styling/setups.
+I want to spend sometime exploring and trying out different elemnts and see how they impact the page.